almindor/etherwall/README.md

 Ethereum QT5 Wallet

-Etherwall is a free software wallet/front-end for Ethereum Geth*.
+Etherwall is a free software wallet/front-end for Ethereum.

 ## Usage

-Geth 1.3.5+ is required to be running for Etherwall to work.
+Latest geth is required to be running for Etherwall to work.
+Geth is provided if downloaded from the main website for windows and mac os x.

 Etherwall should auto-detect geth's IPC file/name and work "out of the box" as long as geth is running.